JJSON101OSINT/Jezhu/README.md

-- 👋 Hi, I’m @Kill-cpp
+- 👋 Hi, I’m @Jezhu
-- 👀 I’m interested in C++ progamming
+- 👀 I’m interested in Java progamming
 - 🌱 I’m currently learning Software Engineer
 - 💞️ I’m looking to collaborate on Discord
 - 📫 How to reach me ...